MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst.es-es/Instructions/Labs/LAB_AK_05_Lab1_Ex01_Enable_MDC.md

 1. Close the Defender plans page by selecting the 'X' on the upper right of the page to go back to the **Environment settings**. --->

-### Tarea 3: Reconocer el panel de Microsoft Defender for Cloud
+### Tarea 2: Describir el panel de Microsoft Defender for Cloud

 1. En la barra de búsqueda de Microsoft Azure Portal, escribe *Defender*, luego selecciona **Microsoft Defender for Cloud**.